-My writing has been published in The New York Times Magazine (including features about self-driving cars and the LAPD Air Support Division, and a hiker who went missing in Joshua Tree National Park), The New Yorker (including a piece about the “ancient roads” of Vermont and a critique of the Hyperloop),The Atlantic, Cabinet Magazine, Popular Science, The Daily Beast, Domus, Travel + Leisure, New Scientist, and many others.
+My writing has been published in The New York Times Magazine (including features about self-driving cars, the LAPD Air Support Division, and a hiker who went missing in Joshua Tree National Park), The New Yorker (including a piece about the “ancient roads” of Vermont and a critique of the Hyperloop),The Atlantic, Cabinet Magazine, Popular Science, The Daily Beast, Domus, Travel + Leisure, New Scientist, and many others.
 My article for The Daily Beast about a former Los Angeles bank robber sent overseas to plot heists against al Qaeda is currently being adapted for film by Studio 8.
 I have also contributed essays to multiple books, exhibition catalogs, and artist monographs, including publications by photographers David Maisel, Bas Princen, and Michael Wolf; artist Ai Weiwei; and architects Philip Beesley and Bjarke Ingels.

 In addition to writing, I frequently lecture on topics related to architecture, technology, and landscape at venues around the world, such as the Aspen Ideas Festival, the Harvard University Graduate School of Design, the Australian National Architecture Conference, Georgia Tech, the Canadian Centre for Architecture, the Architectural Association, the Bartlett School of Architecture, and the Bauhaus Universität in Weimar.
 Previously, I was senior editor of Dwell and a contributing editor at Wired UK; I am also former director of Studio-X NYC, an urban think tank and event space at Columbia University’s Graduate School of Architecture, Planning and Preservation.

 My most recent book, A Burglar’s Guide to the City, published by Farrar, Straus and Giroux, explores the relationship between burglary and architecture.
 “Studying architecture the way a burglar would,” A Burglar’s Guide “takes readers through walls, down elevator shafts, into panic rooms, up to the buried vaults of banks, and out across the rooftops of an unsuspecting city.”